Logotype for Precision BioSciences Inc

 Mechanism of action and biomarker validation

-• PBGENE-HBV uses ARCUS gene editing to target and eliminate cccDNA, confirmed by liver biopsies, with cumulative editing and permanent inactivation of viral replication.
+• PBGENE-HBV uses ARCUS gene editing to target and eliminate cccDNA, confirmed by liver biopsies.

-• pgRNA, derived exclusively from cccDNA, is validated as a specific and predictive blood biomarker for cccDNA elimination and potential cure.
+• pgRNA, derived exclusively from cccDNA, is validated as a specific blood biomarker for cccDNA elimination and a strong predictor of successful NUC withdrawal.

 Key efficacy findings

-• Liver biopsies showed a 10-fold (1-log) reduction in cccDNA transcripts after PBGENE-HBV treatment, with cumulative effects after repeat dosing.
+• Liver biopsies showed a 10-fold (1-log) reduction in cccDNA-derived transcripts after PBGENE-HBV treatment, with indels in the remaining <1% of cccDNA inactivating viral replication.

-• 100% of patients with detectable pgRNA at baseline achieved undetectable levels post-treatment, across various dosing regimens.
+• 100% of patients with detectable pgRNA at baseline became undetectable post-treatment, across multiple dosing regimens.

-• Substantial and durable S-antigen declines were observed in all treated patients, with responses lasting over a year in some cases.
+• Substantial and durable HBsAg declines were observed in all treated patients, with responses lasting over a year in some cases.

 • Efficacy was consistent across diverse patient populations and HBV genotypes.